Museum Voices: Why taking action for science matters to democracy

 Taking science into consideration is the first step when evaluating candidates and getting involved.
 But how can you integrate science into your personal and political choices in a meaningful way?

-Speaking out can take many forms: voting, contacting your representatives, attending local government meetings, supporting non-profits that you believe in, or even being a part of protests or strikes.
+One method – speak up.
+There are many ways to make your voice heard: voting, contacting your representatives, attending local government meetings, volunteering at local events, supporting nonprofits that you believe in, or even being a part of protests or strikes.

 Before you’re ready to vote, it’s vital to understand where candidates stand on scientific topics.
-Laurie offers some helpful questions to ask or research before voting:
+Dr. Fink offers some helpful questions to ask candidates before voting:

 • Where do you get your science-based information?